Local energy estimates for the fractional Laplacian: Local energy estimates

 \begin{theorem}[local energy error estimate] Let $u\in\tHs$ and $\tuh \in \mathbb{V}_h$ satisfy \eqref{eq: local Galerkin orthogonality}.
 If $16 \, h_R \le R$, then there exists a constant $C$ depending on shape regularity such that for any $v_h\in \mathbb{V}_h$,

 \end{theorem} \begin{proof} To simplify the notation, we assume that $B_R = B(0,R)$ is centered at the origin, i.e. we take $x_0=0$.
 We point out that it is sufficient to establish

-In fact, the assertion then would follow by writing $u-\tuh=(u-v_h)+(v_h-\tuh)$ and using the triangle inequality and the fact that the finite element method is invariant on $\mathbb{V}_h$.
+In fact, the assertion would then follow upon writing $u-\tuh=(u-v_h)+(v_h-\tuh)$ and using the fact that the local Galerkin orthogonality \eqref{eq: local Galerkin orthogonality} holds with $u \mapsto u-v_h$ and $\tuh \mapsto \tuh - v_h$ and the triangle inequality.
 We argue along the lines of Lemma \ref{L:Caccioppoli} (Caccioppoli estimate).
 We divide the proof into several steps.